 What are Crepes: Sweet or Savory

 A crepe is essentially a thin, delicate pancake, and you can find versions of it all over Europe.
-Crepes can be sweet or savory, depending upon your choice of filling and whether or not you include sugar in the batter.
+Crepes can be sweet or savory (like my Savory Crepes recipe), depending upon your choice of filling and whether or not you include sugar in the batter.

 This crepe batter calls for 1 tablespoon of granulated sugar, and you can use it for any number of sweet fillings, from Nutella, to jam, to the fruit of your choice (or a mix!).

 You can also omit the sugar, then use this same crepe batter recipe for savory fillings.

 Today’s sweet strawberry crepes feature a tangy, lightly sweet filling made with cream cheese, Greek yogurt, and honey, along with bright fresh strawberry slices.

 The strawberry and cream combination is less traditional compared to strawberry jam crepes or Nutella crepes.

 With the exception of strawberry crepes suzette (an elegant restaurant dessert that is cooked tableside in a sauce of sugar, orange juice, and liqueur, then topped with brandy and lit on fire), the crepe fillings you’ll see in France are more simple.